Rare Disease

 In 2021, we brought forward the first new class of complement medicine in nearly 15 years with the approval of a treatment for PNH, a rare and potentially life-threatening blood disease.

-We strive to understand the unique challenges people with rare diseases face and are committed to always putting patients first.
+We strive to understand the unique challenges people living with a rare disease face and are committed to always putting patients first.
 This includes embedding the perspectives and needs of patients and their communities into our business decisions from research to clinical development and commercialization, and ensuring those who need our medicine have access as quickly as possible.

 Advancing therapies across several rare diseases